LSATS-RCI-DesktopSupport/um-chili/README.md

 ![Screenshot of the theme](Preview.png "Preview")

+# um-chili

+This is a mildly-customized version of the Chili theme for the SDDM display manager for use with KDE Plasma.
+The oriignal README continues below.

 # Chili login theme for KDE Plasma

 Chili is hot, just like a real chili!
 Spice up the login experience for your users, your family and yourself.
 Chili reduces all the clutter and leaves you with a clean, easy to use, login interface with a modern yet classy touch.